dmcconeghy/gillette/README.md

   - Time permitting, create detailed product view modal

 ### Bug Tracking
-  1/21/22 - Search feature bugs: "clothing" returns 0 items; Using multiple search terms fails.
+  1/21/22 - Search feature bugs:
+    - ~~"clothing" returns 0 items;~~ Using multiple search terms fails if words not found in exactly that order/spacing
+    - Found a misplaced ) causing category and description not to be searched.